 Due to these harrowing migration experiences, many asylum-seeking women continue to face severe psychological and physical health concerns.
 Once they arrived in Israel, they were detained at the border in over-crowded facilities.
 Eventually, they were released and shuttled to southern Tel Aviv to fend for themselves.
 Politically and economically marginalized in Israel, asylum seekers' access to basic services such as health care, housing, education, vocational training and employment ranges from very limited to none at all.
 It is in southern Tel Aviv where their fight for survival began.

-Informal estimates indicate that there are 55,000 African asylum seekers in Israel, the majority of whom are Eritrean.
+Today there are over 30,000 African asylum seekers in Israel, the majority of whom are from Eritrea and Sudan, that suffer dictatorial and genocidal regimes.
 Since the beginning of their arrival in 2007, the Ministry of the Interior’s response towards asylum seekers has become increasingly restrictive.
 In 2012, the first of five amendments to the Anti-Infiltration Law (a law deeming all who enter Israeli territory to be ‘infiltrators’) was passed.
 As a result of this change in policy, a fence was built along the Israeli-Egyptian border.
 Simultaneously strict containment policies were developed leading to the detention of many asylum seekers for indefinite periods of time.

 These policies had and continue to have a huge impact on the lives of all people in these communities.
 Temporary status applies to all infants and children of asylum seekers, including those who were born in Israel.
 While this group protection allows asylum seekers to remain in Israel until their homes are deemed safe for return, it does not allow them to work formally nor does it allow them access to basic social welfare services afforded to officially recognized refugees, citizens and permanent residents.